-Follow the recommendations below to properly implement managed software inventory:
+Follow the recommendations below to implement managed software inventory properly:

 - Resource Custodians should utilize a process to maintain inventories of installed software packages for all covered devices.
 Inventories should include, at a minimum, detailed information about the installed software, including the version number and patch level.